open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q7: I only use "Again" and "Good", will FSRS work fine?

 A7: Yes.
 In fact, FSRS is actually more accurate for people who rarely use "Hard" and "Easy" than for people who use all 4 buttons a lot.

+Also, unlike SM-2, FSRS doesn't suffer from the problem of "Ease Hell".
+This problem is solved by mean reversion of difficulty.
+If you press good continuously, the difficulty will converge to $D_0(3)$.
+For more details, read [The Algorithm](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).

-However, this doesn't mean that you should change your habits.
-Keep using the buttons the same way as before.
+However, note that you should not change your rating habits.
+This is because FSRS uses your past rating history to determine optimal intervals for your future reviews.

 ***